Synthetixio/SIPs/SCCP/sccp-16.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Increase fee reclamation to an hour.
+Temporarily increase fee reclamation waiting period to an hour.

 ## Abstract